Anatomy Survey Scans Dublin

 42″ Ultrasound Scan Screen

-The ultrasound is available for you to view on a 42” screen which is located on the wall at the end of the ultrasound couch.
+The ultrasound is available for you to view on a 42” screen, which is located on the wall at the end of the ultrasound couch.
 This allows you to view the images produced by the transducer.
-At this stage in pregnancy it may not be easy for you to make out what you are seeing on screen but the sonographer will explain what you are looking at.

 As this is a medical examination, we kindly ask that children do not attend ultrasound scan appointments.
 We apologise for the inconvenience and appreciate your co-operation.